vaulty-co/docs/docs/quick.md

 }
 ```

-In short, Vaulty will encrypt card.number element of json body of all POST requests with /post path and then send it [http://postman-echo.com](http://postman-echo.com) (postman-echo is echo server; it  will return back all data it receives).
+In short, Vaulty will encrypt `card.number` element of JSON body of all POST requests with /post path and then send it [http://postman-echo.com](http://postman-echo.com) (postman-echo is echo server; it will return all data it receives).

 Now, let's run Vaulty as a proxy: